-Justice practitioners in Illinois make countless daily decisions throughout the broad spectrum of the justice enterprise regarding traffic stops, filing of complaints, arrest, booking, prosecution, pretrial release, conviction, sentencing, probation, and parole release and revocation, and correction discharge.
+Justice practitioners in Illinois make countless daily decisions throughout the broad spectrum of the justice enterprise regarding traffic stops, filing of complaints, arrests, bookings, prosecutions, pretrial releases, convictions, sentencings, probation, prison admissions and releases, and parole.
 Many of these decisions involve offenders with violent criminal histories who may represent a threat to public safety.
 It is an unfortunate reality that the limited availability, timeliness and/or quality of information too often hinders informed decision-making, sometimes resulting in tragedy and frequently crippling the fair and efficient operation of the justice system.

-Beyond the daily administration of justice at state and local levels, the tragic events of September 11 have profoundly changed our world.
+Beyond the daily administration of justice at state and local levels, the tragic events of September 11, 2001, have profoundly changed our world.
 In light of these unprecedented events, a host of legislative and policy measures have been planned or implemented to bolster security at the nation's airports and international borders, as well as key government buildings and critical infrastructure.
-In addition to these direct enhancements of physical/plant security, there are growing calls for programs and technologies to establish and verify the positive identity of people-flight training applicants, airline passengers, airline/airport employees, visa/admissions applicants and a need to link these systems for positive identification to critical databases for background screening.
+In addition to these direct enhancements of physical/plant security, there are growing calls for programs and technologies to establish and verify the positive identity of people - flight training applicants, airline passengers, airline/airport employees, visa/admissions applicants - and a need to link these systems for positive identification to critical databases for background screening.

 State, local, and federal justice agencies throughout the nation have recognized the need for effective information sharing and are acting to implement communications and information systems capabilities that meet the growing needs of an ever-expanding community of stakeholders.
 Despite widespread public belief that justice information is immediately available and universally shared within and across jurisdictions, practitioners recognize the limitations inherent in existing systems.
-In reality, this information is often fragmented, collected in different forms and formats, sometimes still in manual forms, and frequently limited to the organization responsible for initial collection.
+In reality, this information is often fragmented, collected in different forms and formats - including manual forms - and its availability is frequently limited to the organization responsible for initial collection.

 By integrating the flow of justice information within Illinois, critical data can be electronically shared in a complete, accurate, and timely manner.
-Access to shared information will improve decision-making and the quality of justice, enhance public safety and security, and with the proper safeguards, ensure the privacy and confidentiality of the information.
+Access to shared information will improve decision-making and the quality of justice.
+This shared information will also enhance public safety and security, and with the proper safeguards, the privacy and confidentiality of the information can be ensured.